Rauvolfia verticillata: Distribution and habitat

-Rauvolfia verticillata is native to China and tropical Asia from India to the Philippines.
-It grows in a variety of habitats, from sea-level to 2000 m altitude.
+Rauvolfia verticillata is native to China, Taiwan and tropical Asia from India east to the Philippines.
+It grows in a variety of habitats, including forests and savannas, from sea level to 2000 m altitude.

 Uses

 Rauvolfia verticillata is used in traditional Chinese medicine, including as a treatment for snakebite, malaria, typhus and hypertension.
+The root may be locally used as a sedative and the leaves are used in the treatment of wounds.

+Conservation

+Rauvolfia verticillata has been assessed as least concern on the IUCN Red List.
+It is threatened by deforestation and by conversion of its habitat for agriculture and urban development.
+The species is present in a number of protected areas.